-New Year, New You: How To Actually Make This Your Best 365 Days Yet
+New Year, New You: How To Actually Make 2018 Your Best 365 Days Yet

 Ring in the new year with a plan.

-It’s almost 2017, and we think it's pretty safe to say no one is bummed about saying goodbye to 2016.
-From all the icons who passed away to the tumultuous presidential election, 2016 was a rollercoaster of a year that ended on a bit of a bad note.
+It’s almost 2018, and we think it's pretty safe to say no one is bummed about saying goodbye to 2017.
+From all the icons who passed away to all the sexual misconduct revelations, 2017 was a rollercoaster of a year that ended on a bit of a bad note.

 Say “No” More

 Stop spreading yourself too thin and putting other people’s needs above yours.
 Leave some time for yourself to do the things you’ve been putting off all 2017: join a gym, start a small business, travel abroad, or hang out with your friends more.

 Whether it’s the entire Harry Potter collection you’ve been putting off completing for years (Where are your priorities!), a new cookbook, or the top news stores from The New York Times, take some time to exercise your brain and learn something new. *Bonus: taking some time to read every day can help reduce stress and improve your memory.

 Unless you’re being an actual a-hole, stop apologizing for every little thing.
 You don’t owe someone an apology when they bump into you.
 This is as habit that many women have thanks to years of being conditioned to be overly apologetic for fear of being seen as a bitch.

 No, you don’t need to join a crazy-expensive gym and have Jessica Alba’s abs by the time February rolls around.
 But you should make a conscious effort to life a healthier lifestyle.
 Drinking more water, going for a walk or job, getting more sleep, and eating more vegetables are all small changes that can really add up over time.